fezfox/dylogger/README.md

 ###Installation
 * Place the dylogger.rb script wherever you like.
 It needs to be given permissioon to be executable.
 So you need to navigate to its location using terminal and then type

         chmod +x dylogger.rb

     (Ruby is installed by default in OSX Mavericks and Yosemite.
-If you have an older version of OSX you will need to isntall ruby)
+If you have an older version of OSX you will need to install ruby.
+Just google it.)
 * Decide where your text and json files will be located.
 I use ~/Dropbox/Apps/IFTTT/dylogger but could be anywhere.
 * Setup hazel rules for this folder for txt and json files